- Application Info

 - Current Student Resources

 Her story: Erin is a Michigan native, originally from the Flint area.
 She attended undergrad at Michigan State University where she studied astrophysics and mathematics.
 Unlike many astronomy students, Erin didn’t grow up fascinated by the night sky.
 In the end, it was really the research that drew her to the field.

 Having started out as a physics major at Michigan State, she soon realized that she didn’t really enjoy the type of research that was being done.
 On a whim, she took an astronomy course just for fun.
 The course was all about planets and she immediate fell in love with the subject matter.

 When she was applying to grad school, Erin knew that she wanted to continue studying planets.
 In undergrad she only had opportunities for studying black holes, so she made sure to apply to places that offered many opportunities for the study of planets.
 While she looked at Michigan, she noticed that the University had been hiring more faculty in exoplanets and that the department was really trying to expand their program.

-Her interests: Erin’s Ph.D. studies have focused mostly on small gas planets.
-As part of her research, she has used the Magellan telescopes in Chile to study the composition of the atmospheres of those planets to find out if they have clouds or if they have blue skies like those here around Earth.
+Her interests: Erin’s Ph.D. studies focused mostly on small gas planets.
+As part of her research, she used the Magellan telescopes in Chile to study the composition of the atmospheres of those planets to find out if they have clouds or if they have blue skies like those here around Earth.